At a Glance

 What is a boat loan?

 A boat loan is exactly what it sounds like.
 It’s a loan taken out from a bank, credit union, or online lender for the specific purpose of buying a boat.
 It’s typically a fixed rate installment loan, so the interest rate and monthly payment remain the same throughout the life of the loan.
-There are different ways to structure this, which we’ll cover in the next section.
+There are different ways to structure this including personal loan for a boat, which we’ll cover in the next section.

 What are the types of boat loans